 At first she balked, denied that this had anything to do with the “real” struggle.
 But this message wouldn’t go away and, because of this, she did a little research.
 That’s what artists do.
 They follow their nudges.

 Bison are survivors of extreme conditions: very hot, dry summers and very long, cold winters.
 Bison are anatomically built so they are able to plow through the heavy snow to find their nutrients.
 A bison's primary predator is the wolf.
 The only time a wolf has any success in maiming or killing a bison is from behind.
 Because of this, bison can have stand offs with wolves for days at a time.

 I cannot help but notice parallels with what has been brought to a head in our country: Those survivors of extreme conditions.
 Those forced to have stare downs with "authority" for the length of their lives (can you imagine the effect this has on one's physical, emotional and spiritual immune system?), unable to turn their backs because it's been proven time and time again to NOT BE SAFE.
 This isn’t a pretty world and I definitely don’t consider bison to be a pretty subject.

-To view a collection of the bison so far, visit THIS LINK
+To view more from the collection, visit THIS LINK

 |to lay me down, 30x40, acrylic on canvas|